An optimization framework for resilient batch estimation in Cyber-Physical Systems: Conclusion

 \section{Conclusion}

 In this paper, we have considered the problem of estimating the state of linear time-varying systems in the face of uncertainties modeled as process and measurement noises in the system equations.
 The measurement noise sequence assumes values of possibly arbitrarily large amplitude which occur intermittently in time and accross the available sensors.
 For this problem we have proposed a class of estimators based on the resolution of a family of parameterizable optimization problems.
 The discussed family is rich enough to include optimization-based estimators based on various loss functions which may be convex (e.g., $\ell_p$-norms) or nonconvex (e.g., $\ell_p$ quasi-norms or saturated functions), smooth or nonsmooth.
 In particular, we have proved a resilience property for the proposed class of state estimators, that is, the resulting estimation error is bounded by a bound which is independent of the extreme values of the measurement noise provided that the number of occurrences (over time and over the whole set of sensors) of such extreme values is limited.
 Note however that the estimators studied here operate in batch mode, that is, they apply to a finite collection of measurements.
 In future works we intend to investigate efficient and low cost adaptive versions of the proposed optimization framework.
+Another interesting research avenue would be to study the level of performance which is achievable if one uses the discussed framework as a method to detect bad data prior to a refinement with standard least squares estimation.

 In this appendix, we provide some technical results used in the paper and the associated proofs.